I’m lucky enough to have regular readers here at Pre-raphaelite Sisterhood and several lovely followers on the accompanying Facebook page.

-Thank you for your patience, because I know this was a rambly post.
-I just needed to clear my head.
+Thank you for your patience, because I know this was a rambly post and I just needed to clear my head.
 Thank you all for being a part of my Pre-Raphaelite web.
 No matter how much our online web changes, we shall still delight in it.
 And I would be quite remiss if I didn’t mention Steve Jobs.
 Rest in Peace, thank you for making so much of this possible.
 You followed your dreams, allowing people like me to pursue own own dreams online.

 And so she weaveth steadily,